Universal approximation of symmetric and anti-symmetric functions: Totally symmetric functions

 Here the number of feature variables is $M=N+1$ by construction.
 The main difficulty associated with this construction is that the mapping $E^{-1}$ can be arbitrarily complex to be approximated in practice.
 In fact the construction is similar in flavor to the Kolmogorov-Arnold representation theorem \cite{Kolmogorov1957}, which provides a universal representation for multivariable continuous functions, but without any \textit{a priori} guarantee of the accuracy with respect to the number of parameters.

 In order to generalize to the case $d>1$, the proof of \cite[Theorem 9]{Zaheer2017deepset} in fact suggested an alternative proof for the case $d=1$ as follows.
-Using the Stone-Weierstrass theorem, a totally symmetric function can be approximated by a polynomials of high degree.
+Using the Stone-Weierstrass theorem, a totally symmetric function can be approximated by a polynomial.
 After symmetrization, this polynomial becomes a totally symmetric polynomial.
 By the fundamental theorem of symmetric polynomials \cite{Macdonald1998}, any symmetric polynomial can be represented by a polynomial of elementary symmetric polynomials.
 In other words, for any symmetric polynomial $P$, we have

 where $Q$ is some polynomial, and the elementary polynomials $e_k$ are defined as Using the Newton-Girard formula, an elementary symmetric polynomial can be represented with power sums by

 Now let $g$ be the same function defined in the previous proof, and define $\phi$ in terms of $Q$ and the determinant computation.
 We can obtain a polynomial approximation in the form of